yana-yelnikova/Retail_Project/README.md

 ### 📂 Raw Data Files (For Reference/Reproducibility)

-The original raw data files (.csv), which were loaded into Snowflake, are located in the data/ folder within this repository.
+The original raw data files, which were loaded into Snowflake, are located in the data/ folder within this repository.

 ***